 I was appointed Executive Director of the Research Collections and Preservation Consortium (ReCAP), in January 2014.
-At ReCAP, I oversee a staff of 15-20 people who operate a preservation repository.
 Columbia University, the New York Public Library, and Princeton University created ReCAP in 2000; today it is the largest facility of its kind in North America.
-Recap provides long-term care and day-to-day access to 10.5 million books and documents.
+At ReCAP, I oversee a staff of 15-20 people who operate a preservation repository that provides long-term care for and day-to-day access to 10.5 million books and documents.
 Libraries have built repositories like ReCAP to ensure the survival of a collection of record.
-The materials in these facilities provides the source materials for digitization initiatives and scholarship. , and a partner in efforts to develop a coordinated national preservation program.
+The materials in these facilities provide the source materials for digitization initiatives and scholarship, and they are the raw materials for a developing national preservation program.

 Before joining ReCAP, I worked on preservation and collection management in a variety of settings, large and small, public and private.
 I most recently served as Director of Library and Archives at Brooklyn Historical Society, a 150 year old library, archive, and museum in Brooklyn, NY.